hliyan/hliyan.github.io/_posts/2019-07-22-an-event-driven-mvvm-alternative-to-the-flux-architecture.md

 *Engine = Model + Controller – View*

-This  model (or “engine”) encapsulates all business data and logic and is  completely devoid of presentational concerns, in that it can be  integrated into any type of application that requires the business logic  concerned: GUIs, CLIs, batch processes etc.
+This  model (or “engine”) encapsulates all business data and logic and is completely devoid of presentational concerns (especially view models), in that it can be  integrated into any type of application that requires the business logic concerned: GUIs, CLIs, batch processes etc.

-Based  on the principles outlined in the previous section, the model will  expose a well-defined API to the outside world: a set of getter  functions that immediately return local state within the model, a set of  functions that set off operations within the model but do not return  anything, and a set of events that are emitted at the end of operations,  which the callers of the API must subscribe to.
+Based  on the principles outlined in the previous section, the model/engine will expose a well-defined API to the outside world: a set of getter  functions that immediately return local state within the model, a set of "action" functions that set off operations within the model but do not return anything, and a set of events that are emitted at the end of operations, which the callers of the API must subscribe to.

 ![MVVM](/public/images/2019-07-22-flux/mvvm.png)